Mental and Emotional Well-being

 National Prevention Strategy Recommendations

-The following is what the National Prevention Strategy recommendations for mental and emotional wellbeing:
+The following are what the National Prevention Strategy recommendations for mental and emotional well-being:

 - Promote positive early childhood development, including positive parenting and violence-free homes.

 - Facilitate social connectedness and community engagement across the lifespan.

 - Provide individuals and families with the support necessary to maintain positive mental well-being.

 - Promote early identification of mental health needs and access to quality services.

 The Office of Work/Life develops and offers programs and initiatives designed to promote positive mental and emotional health, build social connectedness, and support you in learning and adopting relaxation and stress management techniques.

 Mindfulness is the ability to pay attention, on purpose, in the present moment, with an open curiosity, and letting go of judgment.
 It can be practiced during daily activities including walking, eating, and listening.
 With a “beginner’s mind”, participants will start to explore mindfulness-based stress reduction techniques during this one-hour interactive, experiential workshop.

 This workshop is for people who have little to no experience with mindfulness practices, including those who are considering taking the Mindfulness Based Training for Stress Reduction Program.
 This program is limited to Columbia faculty and staff.